Tuesday, 19 July 2016

 Map 156 of the

-When we arrived back from dinner last night, our tent was hemmed in by several new ones, belonging to a group of cyclists, and in the morning there was a great commotion as they started making their breakfast on little stoves, tripping over guy ropes, fumbling with pots, cursing, spilling hot water on the ground and generally making heavy weather of their first morning under canvas.
+In the morning there was a great commotion as they started making their breakfast on little stoves, meanwhile tripping over guy ropes, fumbling with pots, cursing, spilling hot water on the ground and generally making heavy weather of their first morning under canvas.

-A few steps from the camping ground we crossed the river Borne, then skirted the large hospital with its helipad (helicopters arriving in the middle of the night had disturbed our slumbers more than once, but we could hardly complain).
+A few steps from the camping ground we crossed the river Borne, then skirted the large hospital with its helipad (helicopters arriving in the middle of the night had disturbed our slumbers more than once, but it would have been churlish to complain).

 Beyond that, the rising slope was a picture of middle-class prosperity.
 Everything was neat and new.
 At the top of the rise we looked back on the old town at the bottom of the bowl, with its two tall spires of rock and their unlikely adornments.

 At this point we picked up the GR3, which we would follow for the next seven or eight kilometres, until it plunged off into the Gorges of the Loire.